This post has been corrected to remove and properly source phrasing that was copied from The Guardian and AdAge.

 Used exclusively in the catering business.

-Aldi spokesperson says: “Anyone who has these products in their freezer should return them to retailers as a precaution.”
+Aldi spokesperson told The Guardian: “Anyone who has these products in their freezer should return them to retailers as a precaution.”

 Production at the company was shut down in wake of the scandal.
 Production licensee has since been partially restored but the company has been told it must not handle or make any food from frozen products.